PhD in Theory and Numerical Simulation of Condensed Matter

 Students are selected through an international selection based on academic qualifications and an oral interview (see for further details the section Admission).
 The deadline for the Spring call is early March of every year (see details in "Announcement and dealine", at the bottom of the page).

-The duration of the Ph.D. programme is four years, but the defense can be anticipated up to the end of the third year.
+The standard duration of the Ph.D. program is four years, but the defense can be anticipated up to the end of the third year.

-During the first year of their PhD, students learn the most advanced tools for modeling and studying states of matter, from ab-initio simulation of real materials and molecules, to quantum simulation of lattice models, from the classical statistical theory of many-body systems to its quantum counterpart, and become familiar with the broad research carried on at SISSA through more focused courses (further informations in the section Teaching).
+During the first year the students attend classes where they learn the most advanced tools for modeling and studying states of matter, from ab-initio simulation of real materials and molecules, to quantum simulation of lattice models, from the classical statistical theory of many-body systems to its quantum counterpart, and become familiar with the broad research carried on at SISSA through more focused courses (further informations in the section Teaching).
 This preliminary stage provides students with a common background and all the information necessary to decide in full autonomy their research plan.

 The subsequent three years in the PhD program are devoted to research activity under the guidance of one or more supervisors, chosen by the student in the second part of the first year.
 Yearly progress reports ensure timely detection and solution of possible difficulties.
-At the end of the course of study and research students are admitted to the final examination to obtain the Ph.D. degree, equivalent to the Italian "Dottore di ricerca".
+At the end of the program the students have to submit and defend their thesis in order to obtain the Ph.D. degree, equivalent to the Italian "Dottore di ricerca".